User Agreement for PayPal Service

 10.6 Indemnification/re-imbursement.
 You agree to defend, re-imburse or compensate us (known in legal terms to “indemnify”) and hold PayPal, our other companies in our corporate group, the people who work for us or who are authorised to act on our behalf harmless from any claim or demand (including legal fees) made or incurred by any third party due to or arising out of your, your employees or agent’s breach of this Agreement, breach of any law and/or use of the Services.

 10.7 Complete Agreement and third party rights.
 This Agreement (including any Schedule) sets forth the entire understanding between you and PayPal with respect to the Service.
 Sections 1, 4, 5, 7 10 ,11 and Schedule 1, as well as any other terms which by their nature should survive, will survive the termination of this Agreement.
 If any provision of this Agreement is held to be invalid or unenforceable, such provision shall be struck and the remaining provisions shall be enforced.
-A person who is not a party to this Agreement has no rights under the Contracts (Rights of Third Parties) Act 1999 to rely upon or enforce any term of this Agreement (except for eBay in respect of its rights as specified in this Agreement) but this does not affect any right or remedy of third party which exists or is available apart from that Act.
+A person who is not a party to this Agreement has no rights under the Contracts (Rights of Third Parties) Act 1999 to rely upon or enforce any term of this Agreement (except for the PayPal group in respect of their rights as specified in this Agreement) but this does not affect any right or remedy of third party which exists or is available apart from that Act.

 10.8 Licence grant; Third Party Software.
 If you are using PayPal software such as an API, developer’s toolkit or other software application that you have downloaded to your computer, device, or other platform then PayPal and its licensors grant you a limited nonexclusive license to use PayPal’s software in accordance with the documentation, including all updates, upgrades, new versions and replacement software, as described herein for your personal use only.
 You may not rent, lease or otherwise transfer your rights in the software to a third party.
 You must comply with the implementation and use requirements contained in all PayPal documentation together with any instructions provided by us from time to time accompanying the Services (including, without limitation, any implementation and use requirements we impose on you to comply with applicable laws and card scheme rules and regulations).
 If you do not comply with PayPal’s instructions, implementation and use requirements you will be liable for all resulting damages suffered by you, PayPal and third parties.
 You agree not to alter, reproduce, adapt, distribute, display, publish, reverse engineer, translate, disassemble, decompile or otherwise attempt to create any source code which is derived from the software.
 You acknowledge that all rights, title and interest to PayPal’s software are owned by PayPal.
 Any third party software application you use on the PayPal website is subject to the license you agreed to with the third party that provides you with this software.
-PayPal does not own, control nor have any responsibility or liability for any third party software application you elect to use on the PayPal website and/or in connection with the PayPal Services.
-If you are using the PayPal services on the PayPal website, or other website or platform hosted by PayPal, or a third party, and are not downloading PayPal’s software or using third party software applications on the PayPal website, then this section does not apply to your use of the hosted PayPal services.
+PayPal does not own, control nor have any responsibility or liability for any third party software application you elect to use on the PayPal website and/or in connection with the Services.
+If you are using the Services on the PayPal website, or other website or platform hosted by PayPal, or a third party, and are not downloading PayPal’s software or using third party software applications on the PayPal website, then this section does not apply to your use of the hosted Services.

 10.9 Third Party Permissions.
 You may expressly grant, remove and manage permissions for certain third parties to take certain actions on your behalf by logging into your Account, choosing the Profile subtab under the My Account tab, and selecting API Access, then Manage API Permissions.
 You acknowledge that if you grant permission for a third party to take actions on your behalf, PayPal may disclose certain information about your PayPal Account to this third party.
 Granting permission to a third party does not relieve you of any of your responsibilities under this Agreement.
 You acknowledge and agree that you will not hold PayPal responsible for, and will indemnify PayPal from, any liability arising from the actions or inactions of this third party in connection with the permissions you granted.